 Expertrec Custom Search engine lets you search semantically if you enable advanced search options under UI Customisation -> features -> Advanced Search in the Expertrec control panel.

-florida and beach will gives results having both the words “florida” and “beach”.
+florida and beach will gives results in having both the words “Florida” and “beach”.
 It will not look for the word “and”.

 If you search for

-florida and palm beach all results will have word “florida”, and “palm” but word “beach” is optional and results with beach will come first followed by pages not having beach.
-If the user wants “florida” and “palm beach” to be definitely present, then the query can be formed as
+florida and palm beach all results will have words “Florida”, and “palm” but the word “beach” is optional, and results with the beach will come first followed by pages not having a beach.
+If the user wants “Florida” and “palm beach” to be definitely present, then the query can be formed as

 florida and "palm beach".
 Note the quotes.
-Quotes treats multiple words in the query as a phrase.
+Quotes treat multiple words in the query as a phrase.
 For search query

-If this option is enabled, then the search will we strict.
+If this option is enabled, then the search will be strict.
 Partial match and typo tolerance will not work.
 Hence, even though you enable this option in the control panel, the end-user will get the option to use advanced search or not.
-Typically developers prefer this type of boolean searches.
+Typically developers prefer this type of boolean search.
 Enable this feature if you think your target audience is technical.